 Welcome to Antigua cruise port guide!

-- Antigua cruise port (cruise terminal, local transportation, getting around the port)
+- Antigua cruise port (Antigua cruise terminal, getting around)

-- Top 10 things to do in Antigua cruise port (+ best Antigua shore excursions)
+- Top 10 things to do in Antigua port and best Antigua shore excursions

 In February 2021, the new 5th berth that can accommodate the Oasis-class cruise ships (the world’s largest cruise ships) was completed as a result of an agreement signed between RCG-Royal Group and the Government of Antigua and Barbuda.

-The city center is only a few minutes walk from the cruise port and can be easily explored on foot.
+- St. John’s city center is located only a few minutes’ walk from the cruise port and can be easily explored on foot.
+The port area and downtown are flat and wheelchair-accessible.

-Keep in mind that transportation used in the Caribbean are usually minivans or mid-size buses with little space for storage and air conditioning that may not be up to US standards.
+- Keep in mind that local transportation used in the Caribbean is usually minivans or mid-size buses with little space for storage and air conditioning that may not be up to US standards.

-The official currency in Antigua is the Eastern Caribbean Dollar (XCD, aka ECD) although most shops and local vendors accept USD.
+- The official currency in Antigua is the Eastern Caribbean dollar (XCD, aka ECD) although most shops and local vendors accept USD.
 Be sure to confirm in advance that your change will be given in USD as cruise lines do not offer exchange services for this currency.
 1 USD equals 2.70 ECD.
+See the currency converter

 Top 10 Things to Do in Antigua Cruise Port

 Always take into consideration your cruise ship’s scheduled time in port when planning your day in Antigua.
 Most cruise ships will arrive early in the morning and leave before sunset.
-If it is your first time here, consider taking an organized shore excursion with your cruise line/Independent Tour Company as that will ensure you get the most of your day ashore.
+Before I share with you the best things to do in the port of Antigua, I invite you to sign up below and get my insider, exclusive SHORE EXCURSION GUIDE for FREE!

-I suggest you start your day learning about the history of one of the oldest cities in the Eastern Caribbean.
-Admire the mixture of architecture, timeworn churches, war memorials, a fish market, and notable landmarks with an informative guide.
+I suggest you start your day learning about the history of Antigua’s capital Saint John’s, one of the oldest cities in the Eastern Caribbean.
+Admire the mixture of architecture, old churches, war memorials, a fish market, and notable landmarks either on a guided walking tour or on your own.
 Walking tours normally last a couple of hours, so you will have plenty of time after to enjoy other activities.

 However, if you decide to explore on your own, you’ll have an enjoyable time as the town is safe and locals are not pushy like in some other Caribbean ports.
 Here are the top landmarks and attractions you should visit: